CaptainArgonut24/RobloxBlacklistChecks/README.md

 ## Contributions

 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you have suggestions or improvements.
-Everyone is free to use and edit this, remember to give credit.
+Everyone is free to use and edit this.
+Remember to give credit.

 ## License